+During the initial year of study (Fall I, Spring I, Summer I), the courses are designed to reinforce one another by coordinating and integrating content.
+Courses are a combination of Scientific Foundations and physical therapy Clinical Sciences.
 Students continue the Clinical Science courses during the second year, complete the third and fourth parts of the orthopedic series, and begin course work in adult neurorehabilitation and pediatrics.
-Again, these courses are sequenced to integrate and advance previously learned material and promote synthesis and clinical application.
+These courses are sequenced to integrate and advance previously learned material and promote synthesis and clinical application.
 The clinical courses are coordinated across content areas to facilitate clinical application in more complex patient/client situations through the continued use of case studies, which address patients/clients with multi-system involvement.
+The sequence of the Year I courses and those in the early part of Fall II (Part A) are designed to prepare students for success in their first 8-week full-time clinical education experience, Fall II (Part B).

+All matriculated students enroll in the same courses through Spring II, although some elective options are offered.
 Upon completing Fall and Spring Year II courses, students enter into their second full-time Clinical Education experience for ten weeks (Summer II).
 As students progress through this assignment, they are increasingly responsible for retaining prerequisite knowledge and skill, part of the students' professional growth process.
 The students continue to acquire competency and familiarity with their new professional role as they prepare for safe and effective entry-level practice.
+Students continue with required core courses in Fall III, select an advanced seminar course in a chosen clinical area of interest (adult neurorehabilitation, orthopedics or pediatrics) and select from a wide array of specialty elective options.
 The entire academic and clinical sequence of Year II prepares students for the Specialized Areas of Clinical Practice courses that occur during Fall III.
 These courses have been developed to allow students to gain greater knowledge and skill in clinical areas of interest.
 This semester, courses emphasize critical analysis of current literature and synthesis of previous and concurrent course work into the development of a working model for evidence-based practice.
 As the final integrative course, the Terminal Clinical Experience (Spring III, 18 weeks full-time) helps the students internalize those behaviors consistent with the expectations of professional practice.